criogenox/D-Technical-Railway-Data-Viewer-from-SQLitedb/README.md

 > `C++` application providing a comprehensive graphical interface for managing and visualizing data from a dynamic sql table through customizable dockable windows.

 `Key Features:`
-- Image viewing: display formats with zoom and pan capabilities.
+- Image viewing: it displays formats with zoom and pan capabilities.
 - Dock management: create, close, and restore dock windows on demand.
-- Data interaction: manipulate data directly from a SQLite database.
+- Data interaction: manipulating data directly from a SQLite database.
 - Clean GUI: responsive layout adapting to multiple resize events.
    </p>
        <p align="right">